Implycitt/OpenMeteo/README.md

 [![OpenMeteo][OpenMeteo-screenshot]]

 OpenMeteo is a weather application with 3d models which displays the current, lowest, and highest temperature, wind speed, precipitation and other data in any location.
+Fork and updated version of my 2023 Congressional App Challenge submission.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>